SlopeCraft/SlopeCraftDocs/docs/VisualCraft-tutorial.en.md

 # VisualCraft Tutorial

+!!! warning "Warning"

+    VisualCraft is still under beta stage.
+If you want to test it or you found any bugs, please submit an issue on [GitHub](https://github.com/SlopeCraft/SlopeCraft).

 ## Description

 VisualCraft is a brand-new pixel art generator for Minecraft.
 It is developed by TokiNoBug, and is a subproject of SlopeCraft.
 Unlike other counterparts, VisualCraft aims to catch up with latest versions of Minecraft(from 1.12 to latest), providing greatest functions and supporting as much MC features as possible.